Prunus fasciculata: Taxonomy

 However, Asa Gray publishing in 1874 reclassified Empectocladus to Prunus resulting in the designation Prunus fasciculata (Torr.)
 A. Gray (subg.
 Emplectocladus), in which the desert shrubs become a subgenus.
-In 1996 Jepson defined a California variety with smooth leaves, punctata, in comparison to which Gray's species, with pubescent leaves, becomes the variety, fasciculata.
-Unfortunately, the binomial Prunus punctata was already used in 1878 to describe what is now known to be Prunus phaeosticta.
-Prunus fasciculata punctata grows in the coastal ranges as well as in the desert.
+In 1996 Jepson defined a California variety with smooth leaves, punctata, in comparison to which Gray's specimens, with pubescent leaves, become the variety fasciculata.
+Prunus fasciculata var. punctata grows in the coastal ranges as well as in the desert.

 Palaeobotanical evidence

 Middens from rodent activities such as those of the pack rat are a rich source of plant macrofossils from late Pleistocene habitats.
-At Point of Rocks in Nevada by 11,700 BP, desert shrubs such as desert almond had replaced Juniper and Joshua trees, indicating the onset of the modern desert.
+At Point of Rocks in Nevada, by 11,700 BP desert shrubs such as desert almond had replaced juniper and Joshua trees, indicating the onset of the modern desert.
 Somewhat earlier, 17,000–14,000 BP, desert almond flourished in a mixed desert and woodland ecology on the Colorado Plateau.

 Distribution and habitat

 The species is native to the deserts of Arizona, California, Baja California, Nevada, and Utah.
 It prefers sandy or rocky soil on dry slopes and washes, usually below 7000 feet elevation.